Mitigating dimensionality effects with robust graph constructions for testing: Dimensionality effects on GET with the -NNG

 Figure \ref{Estimated power with inlier} plots the estimated power of GET under the same setting as in Figure \ref{Estimated power on 5NNG and 14NNG} but with hub perturbation.
-We see that reversing sample labels of 5 points with the largest degrees could dramatically decrease the power of the test.
-While using a denser graph (right panel of Figure \ref{Estimated power with inlier}) may mitigate this effect, there is still a significant decrease in power.
-One explanation behind the high influence of hubs on the performance of the graph-based method is that the method relies on the number of edges and a node with a large degree would affect the count more, leading to a high influence.
-Figure \ref{degrees of mislabeled points} plots boxplots of average degrees of perturbed points under the toy example with $\sigma=1.02$.
-We see that the average degree of hubs are much higher than that of other selected points.
+We observe that hub perturbation leads to a substantial drop in test power.
+While using a denser graph (right panel of Figure \ref{Estimated power with inlier}) can partially mitigate this effect, there remains a significant reduction in power under hub perturbation.
+This sensitivity to hubs arises from the method's reliance on edge counts -- observations with high degrees can heavily influence the statistic, thereby highly affecting the test outcome.

+To evaluate how extreme the degrees of these hubs are relative to other observations, we plot the boxplots of the average degrees of the selected observations under the three types of perturbations (Figure \ref{degrees of mislabeled points}).
+We find that the average degree of five observations with the highest degrees in the $5$-NNG is approximately 50, compared to about 10 for five randomly selected observations.
+On the other hand, the average degree of the five observations farthest from the center is very small.
+A similar pattern is observed in the $14$-NNG.